 Interactive data dashboard

-There are three different views which can be accessed using the three tabs at the top of the Dashboard.
+There are four different views which can be accessed using the three buttons at the top of each page of the dashboard.

-To select a beach using the town and beach lists:
+To select a beach using town and beach lists:

 - Select a town from the Town section.